Climate Change Response

 Indicators and Targets

-We have set CO₂ emissions as a KPI for “Reduce environmental impact,” which is one of the materialities, and progress is being managed.
-The targets and results over the past three years are as follows.
+We have set CO₂ emissions as a KPI for “Reduce environmental impact,” as one of our materialities, and use this indicator to manage progress in this area.

 Actual CO₂ emissions (Scope 1 and 2, consolidated)